-With this flexible rewards scheme, you’ll be able to nab 4X points in the two select categories where you spend the most— a high rate if you shop frequently in any of the eligible categories.
+With this flexible rewards scheme, you’ll be able to nab 4x points in two select categories (out of six available) where you spend the most each month — a high rate if you frequently shop in any of the eligible categories.
 That means wise users of this card could see a boon when it comes to earning rewards.
 However, do note that American Express offsets this high return rate with a hefty annual fee and minimal rewards for other purchases.

 Want to know if the American Express Business Gold Card is right for your company?
 Keep reading to find out!

 Table of Contents

 American Express Business Gold Card Rewards At A Glance